Imageomics/naturelab/procedures/data_storage.md

 ```
 ### Metadata Standards
-Maintain a metadata file for each sensor deployment, including:
+Maintain a metadata file for each sensor deployment collected using Jotform, including:
 - Sensor ID
 - Deployment date and time
 - Retrieval date and time